United Airlines blasted on Weibo, China's Twitter

 Congratulations, United Airlines, your social media nightmare has gone global.

-The airliner had been at the center of a social media firestorm on Monday after videos posted on Facebook and Twitter showed one of its passengers beaten and dragged off a flight.
-They each garnered millions of views, going viral and giving the internet a convenient target to direct its rage.
+The airliner was at the center of a social media firestorm on Monday after videos posted on Facebook and Twitter showed one of its passengers being dragged off a flight.
+They each garnered millions of views, going viral and giving the internet a convenient target for directing its rage.

-Social media has become a tool for the public to show their issues with companies, with millions of voices joining together to shame a poor decision.
-United is all too familiar with that backlash, with this incident breaking out just two weeks after its "leggings" public image disaster.
-Pepsi found itself in the same situation after trying to insert its drink into a civil rights protest for a commercial, while Uber is another frequent target of online anger.
+Social media has become a tool for the public to express their issues with companies, with millions of voices joining together to shame businesses for poor decisions.
+United is all too familiar with that backlash.
+This incident comes just two weeks after its "leggings" public image disaster.
+Pepsi found itself in a similar situation last week after releasing a commercial where it tried to insert its drink into a civil rights protest.
+And ride-hailing company Uber has been another frequent target of online anger.

 A 2013 study on Weibo showed that its users are more likely to comment on posts they're upset about than news they're happy about.